nasa/fprime/docs/v1.5/Tutorials/GettingStarted/Tutorial.md

 To run this tool, the developer will use the `generate` subcommand.
 It take one optional argument: the toolchain file used in CMake to compile for a specific platform.
-If not supplied, the `native` toolchain will be used and F´ will be setup to run on the current platform (typically Mac OS, or Linux depending on the developer's choosen OS).
+If not supplied, the `native` toolchain will be used and F´ will be setup to run on the current platform (typically Mac OS, or Linux depending on the developer's chosen OS).

 **Generate the Ref Application for Native Compilation**